tpbnick/docs/docs/py-functions.md

 musician = build_person('jimi', 'hendrix')
 print(musician)
 ```
 The function `build_person()` takes in a first and last name, and puts these values into a dictionary (line 3).
-The value of `first_name` is stored with the key `'first'`, and the value of `last_name` is stored with the key `'last'`.
+The value of `first_name` is stored with the key `#!py 'first'`, and the value of `last_name` is stored with the key `#!py 'last'`.
 The entire dictionary representing the person is returned at line 4.
 The return value is printed on the final line with the original two pieces of textual information now stored in a dictionary:
 ```
 {'first': 'jimi', 'last': 'hendrix'}
 ```
 This function takes in a simple textual information and puts it into a more meaningful data structure that lets you work with the information beyond just printing it.
-The strings `'jimi'` and `'hendrix'` are now labeled as a first name and last name.
+The strings `#!py 'jimi'` and `#!py 'hendrix'` are now labeled as a first name and last name.
 You can easily extend this function to accept optional values like a middle name, an age, an occupation, or any other information you want to store about a person.
 For example, the following change allows you to store a person's age as well:
 ```py linenums="1"
 def build_person(first_name, last_name, age=None):
 	"""Return a dictionary of information about a person."""